 Road System

 The major access into the town of Mammoth Lakes is provided by SR 203, which intersects with US 395, just east of the town limits.
 SR 203 (also named Main Street) is a four-lane road from US 395 through the majority of the developed portion of the town.
 SR 203 returns to two lanes north of the intersection of Main Street and Minaret Road.
-The highway continues from the developed area of the town to the Mammoth Mountain Ski Area, and terminates at the Mono-Madera county line.
+The highway continues from the developed area of the town to the Mammoth Mountain Ski Area and terminates at the Mono-Madera county line.
 Portions of SR 203 are augmented by frontage roads.
 According to Caltrans' classification system, SR 203 is a minor arterial for the first 8.3 miles from US 395 through the town, and a minor collector for the westernmost 0.7 miles.
 Mammoth Scenic Loop, a two-lane road off SR 203, provides secondary access from the town to US 395 to the north.
 The Town's Road Network is shown in Appendix A, Figure 6.

 Parking